ruilisi/dockery/README.md

 ```

 #### ruby 3 + postgres 14
-Image for ruby 3 and image for postgres 14 are all available, however, combining both is hard.
+Image for ruby 3 and image for postgres 14 are all available, however, combining both is tedious.

+This image simply gives you newest experience with `ruby & postgres` without pain!

+#### Golang
+Simply wraps offical image with `alpine source` and `goproxy` suitable for Chinese developers.